EXPRESS/SOS 2024

 The first combined EXPRESS/SOS workshop (EXPRESS/SOS 2012) was co-located with CONCUR 2012 in Newcastle upon Tyne, UK and was co-chaired by Bas Luttik and Michel Reniers.
 The second combined EXPRESS/SOS 2013 workshop was co-located with CONCUR 2013 in Buenos Aires, Argentina and was co-chaired by Johannes Borgström and Bas Luttik.
 The combined EXPRESS/SOS 2014 workshop was co-located with CONCUR 2014 in Rome, Italy and was co-chaired by Johannes Borgström and Silvia Crafa.
 The next year the combined EXPRESS/SOS 2015 workshop was co-located with CONCUR 2015 in Madrid, Spain and was co-chaired by Silvia Crafa and Daniel Gebler.
 The combined EXPRESS/SOS 2016 workshop was co-located with CONCUR 2016 in Québec City, Canada and was co-chaired by Daniel Gebler and Kirstin Peters.
 The combined EXPRESS/SOS 2017 workshop was co-located with CONCUR 2017 in Berlin, Germany and was co-chaired by Kirstin Peters and Simone Tini.
 The combined EXPRESS/SOS 2018 workshop was co-located with CONCUR 2018 in Beijing, China and was co-chaired by Jorge Perez and Simone Tini.
 The combined EXPRESS/SOS 2019 workshop was co-located with CONCUR 2019 in Amsterdam, The Netherlands and was co-chaired by Jorge Perez and Jurriaan Rot.
 The combined EXPRESS/SOS 2020 workshop was co-located with CONCUR 2020 in Vienna, Austria, held on-line, and was co-chaired by Ornela Dardha and Jurriaan Rot.
 The combined EXPRESS/SOS 2021 workshop was co-located with CONCUR 2021, as part of CONFEST 2021, in Paris, France, held on-line, and was co-chaired by Valentina Castiglioni and Ornela Dardha.
 The combined EXPRESS/SOS 2022 workshop was co-located with CONCUR 2022, as part of CONFEST 2022, in Warsaw, Poland, and was co-chaired by Valentina Castiglioni and Claudio Antares Mezzina.
 The combined EXPRESS/SOS 2023 workshop was co-located with CONCUR 2023, as part of CONFEST 2023, in Antwerp, Belgium, and was co-chaired by Georgiana Caltais and Claudio Antares Mezzina.

 In these years some journal special issues dedicated to the mentioned events have been organised.
 A special issue of Journal of Logic and Algebraic Programming on Structural Operational Semantics appeared in 2004; a special issue of Theoretical Computer Science dedicated to SOS 2005 appeared in 2007, and a special issue of Information & Computation on Structural Operational Semantics inspired by SOS 2006-2007 appeared in 2009.
 Special issues devoted to EXPRESS 2010 and 2011 were both published in the journal Mathematical Structures in Computer Science.
 A special issue of the Acta Informatica dedicated to EXPRESS/SOS 2016-2017 appeared in 2020.
-A special issue of Information & Computation dedicated to EXPRESS/SOS 2018 will appear soon.
-A special issue of Information & Computation dedicated to EXPRESS/SOS 2019-2020 is in preparation.
-A special issue of Information & Computation dedicated to EXPRESS/SOS 2021-2022 is in preparation.
+A special issue of Information & Computation dedicated to EXPRESS/SOS 2018 appeared in 2019.
+A special issue of Information & Computation dedicated to EXPRESS/SOS 2021-2022 appeared in 2023.